hazelcast/hazelcast-reference-manual/src/NearCache.md

 ## Near Cache

 Map or Cache entries in Hazelcast are partitioned across the cluster members.
 Hazelcast clients do not have local data at all.
 Suppose you read the key `k` a number of times from a Hazelcast client or `k` is owned by another member in your cluster.
-Then each `map.get(k)` will be a remote operation, which creates a lot of network trips.
+Then each `map.get(k)` or `cache.get(k)` will be a remote operation, which creates a lot of network trips.
 If you have a data structure that is mostly read, then you should consider creating a local Near Cache, so that reads are sped up and less network traffic is created.

 These benefits do not come for free, please consider the following trade-offs: